 As the testing progressed, certain applications drove the need for even more precise attenuation control.
 For these applications, Fluidmesh utilized the Vaunix LDA-906V due to the 90 dB control range and an impressive (and critically important) step size of 0.1 dB.
 Vaunix also created a customized 8 channel GUI for Fluidmesh to simplify what could otherwise be very complicated MIMO test applications.

-“The Lab Brick attenuator was really easy to setup,” said Andrea Orioli, a Fluidmesh Test Engineering Team Member.
+“The Lab Brick attenuator was really easy to setup,” said Andrea Orioli, a Co-founder of Fluidmesh and VP of Operations.
 “It was truly as simple as plugging in a USB cord and allowing the automated software to set up.”

 With the Lab Brick attenuators in-hand and mastered, Fluidmesh’s engineers were able to quickly move ahead.
 They integrated them with their existing wireless network ATE system and were able to create the simulated environments and repeatable mobilized scenarios they needed.
 They were able to test network performance theories and adjust their base station equipment and radios with ease.
 This reliable simulation also became the key to the development of a new signal transmit/receive algorithm that allowed their technology to mature quickly and speed their integrated, mobile Wi-Fi solution to market.